pensjonatus/flash-fiction/blog/so-dark.md

 ---
-title: 'So Dark'
+title: So Dark
 date: '2014-10-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I sit in my cubicle, and I am bored.
 These tasks are too easy, a monkey could do